GoloMarcos/FKTC/README.md

 # FakeNews text collections (FKTC)

 # FakeNewsTextCollections
-Library to use fakenews text collectins
+Library to use fakenews text collections

 # How To use